ssorj/quiver/impls/README.md

 Each unit of `credit-window` represents one message (not one byte).

+The follow arguments are options.

+    scheme            string   protocol scheme
+    username          string   username used to connect to the peer password          string   password used to connect to the peer cert              string   certificate file that identifies the arrow to the peer key               string   private key file associated with the certificate

 Implementations should avoid validating inputs.
 That's the job of the wrapper.
 The wrapper and the implementation are closely coupled by design.